Does this ADHD chaos sound like you?

 Mindfulness for ADHD

 Mindfulness can be a powerful skill for ADHDers because it helps you slow down and notice what’s happening in your mind and body before things spiral.
-It doesn’t have to mean sitting cross-legged in silence like a monk— it can be as simple as walking outside, breathing slowly, or noticing your senses for a few moments.
-I often weave mindfulness into sessions because it helps you ground, regulate, and build self-compassion in a gentle, realistic way.
+And no, it doesn’t mean having to sit cross-legged in silence like a monk.
+I know that doesn’t work for most of us with squirrels running around in our brains!

 Studies show that mindfulness practices can improve attention, emotional regulation, and even working memory in adults with ADHD.
 I’ve been practicing and teaching mindfulness for over a decade, and I’ve seen firsthand how it helps ADHDers find moments of stillness and clarity amid the noise.